Christianity and abortion: Church of God in Christ (COGIC)

 As the Church of God in Christ (COGIC) is a traditionally anti-abortion Pentecostal Christian denomination, both male and female leaders and clergy of COGIC have always ardently voiced and actively taken opposition to all types of abortions, "except only in the absolutely necessary case of saving the life of the mother."

 Seventh-day Adventist Church

 The Seventh-day Adventist Church adopt an anti-abortion stance, albeit with some exceptions.
 The Church released an official statement in October 2019 on the topic of the "Biblical View of Unborn Life".
 The statement references various scriptures from the Bible.

 Anglican Church in North America

 The Anglican Church in North America formed when congregations split from the Episcopal Church in the United States and Anglican Church of Canada and aims to represent conservative Anglicanism in North America.
 It is not a member of the Anglican Communion and is anti-abortion, proclaiming that "all members and clergy are called to promote and respect the sanctity of every human life from conception to natural death".

-Organizations
+Organizations and political parties

 Evangelical organizations like Focus on the Family are involved in the anti-abortion movements.
+Other political parties and organizations, particularly the Republican Party in the United States, are involved in creating, passing, and protecting restrictive abortion laws throughout the United States.
+Increasingly restrictive abortion regulations spread across Republican led states after the Dobbs decision returned regulation of abortion to the states.
+Delegates first introduced anti-abortion beliefs into the Republican Party's platform during the 1976 presidential election.
+These Christian right attitudes have increasingly become more popular in the party as a result, and turned abortion, a previously mostly nonpartisan issue, into a partisan issue.

+Worldwide, numerous notable political parties and organizations subscribe to similar attitudes.
+For example, the Christian right in Canada is more boldly anti-abortion, but is much more tacit in regards to other social issues.
+Generally, many Conservative or centre-right parties throughout the world are varied in their opinions surrounding abortion and the rights of women, reproductive and bodily.
+However, many parties and organizations have religious conservative views that have created issues politically and socially around the world.
+However, this is not to say that there are no pro-choice advocacy groups around the world that are in favor of expanding and protecting abortion rights worldwide.
+For example, Catholics for Choice is a primary example prevalent in discourse within the United States.
+The Religious Coalition for Reproductive Choice is another example based in the United States.
+Both groups directly advocate for the expansion and protection of abortion rights and the right for a woman (or anyone capable of pregnancy) to reproductive healthcare, specifically arguing that the issue of abortion should be rather a personal decision than a political or social decision.
+However, these groups have expanded globally, and are often involved in global efforts to protect abortion rights.